gromacs/gromacs/docs/dev-manual/code-formatting.rst

     NO_FORMAT_CHECK=1 git commit -a

-You can also run ``git commit --no-verify``, but that also disables other hooks, such as the Change-Id ``commit-msg`` hook used by Gerrit.
+You can also run ``git commit --no-verify``, but that also disables other hooks.

 Note that when you run ``git commit --amend``, the hook is only run for the changes that are getting amended, not for the whole commit.
 During a rebase,